Danny, the Champion of the World: Summary

 Danny, who was born in the South of England, is only four months old when his mother dies suddenly.
 He is an only child, and lives with his father, William, in an old caravan behind the service station and garage they operate together.
 Danny and his father are very close, and share pastimes like building kites, fire balloons, and go-karts.
 William is also an excellent teller of bedtime stories, and among other things invents a version of The BFG to tell to Danny.
 The father and son have generally idyllic times despite not owning much.

 The owner of all the land surrounding Danny's home is Mr. Victor Hazell, an unpleasant but influential local nouveau riche beer magnate.
 He had once been to the service station, and threatened Danny with a hiding if there were any fingerprints found on his silver Rolls-Royce after the fuel-up.
 William ordered Hazell to leave, and Hazell has frequently sent government officials to bother William about trivialities ever since.

 When Danny is nine years old, William sneaks out of the caravan one night.
-Awakening and discovering William gone, Danny waits for him to return and learns that William had been in the nearby woods, which belong to Victor Hazell, hoping to poach a pheasant.
-William's late father Horace had been an avid pheasant poacher, and taught William to love the 'sport'; also, William hopes to get back at Hazell for all the earlier annoyances.
+Awakening and discovering William gone, Danny waits for him to return and learns that William had been in the nearby woods, which belong to Mr. Hazell, hoping to poach a pheasant.
+William's late father Horace had been an avid pheasant poacher, and taught William to love the 'sport'; also, William thoroughly dislikes Hazell and gains pleasure from poaching his birds.

 Some days later, William returns to Hazell’s wood for another poaching venture.
 Danny wakes in the night to find that William has not returned home, despite having promised to be back almost four hours earlier.
 Sensing that William has suffered an accident, Danny sets out to rescue him, driving a vintage "Baby" Austin 7 he and William had been repairing.
 On the journey, Danny crosses paths with a police car, but manages to escape through a gap in a roadside hedge.
 He sneaks through the woods and finds his father incapacitated by a broken ankle, having fallen into in a pit trap Hazell dug for poachers.
 Danny rescues William and drives him back home.